Ventus218/sleep-detection-and-safety-pull-over/README.md

 5. We measure the height of each considered point from the ground (approximating it with a plane).
 6. If there are multiple points which distance from the plane is relevantly high, we then assume that there is some obstacle in the emergency lane -> NOT SAFE.

+If the vehicle in front is really close to the ego vehicle it may obstruct the radar making it impossible to see the full emergency lane.
+In order to mitigate this problem the vehicle will gently shift to the right reaching the lane marking.

 #### Pros
 - Cheaper sensors